Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 I made posts for every day, documenting the sights with what is basically a journal entry and some photos.

-This content wasn’t directly related to our work as wedding photographer but gave people an extra touchpoint to connect.
+This content wasn’t directly related to our work as wedding photographers, but gave people an extra touchpoint to connect.

 While I didn’t write these with SEO in mind, they also naturally began to rank for some terms.